Philo: Family

 Although the names of his parents are unknown, it is known that Philo came from a family which was noble, honourable and wealthy.
-It was either his father or paternal grandfather who was granted Roman citizenship from Roman dictator Gaius Julius Caesar.
+Either his father or paternal grandfather was granted Roman citizenship by Roman dictator Gaius Julius Caesar.
 Jerome wrote that Philo came de genere sacerdotum (from a priestly family).
 His ancestors and family had social ties and connections to the priesthood in Judea, the Hasmonean dynasty, the Herodian dynasty and the Julio-Claudian dynasty in Rome.

 Philo had one brother, Alexander Lysimachus, who was the general tax administrator of customs in Alexandria.
 He accumulated an immense amount of wealth, becoming not only the richest man in that city but also in the entire Hellenistic world.
 Alexander was so rich that he gave a loan to the wife of king Herod Agrippa, as well as gold and silver to overlay the nine gates of the temple in Jerusalem.
 Due to his extreme wealth, Alexander was also influential in imperial Roman circles as a friend of emperor Claudius.
 Through Alexander, Philo had two nephews, Tiberius Julius Alexander and Marcus Julius Alexander.
 The latter was the first husband of the Herodian princess Berenice.
 Marcus died in 43 or 44.
 Some scholars identify Alexander Lysimachus as the Alexander referenced in the Book of Acts, who presided over the Sanhedrin trial of John and Peter.